California Criminal Justice Funders Group

 Resources on commutations and AB 2845 from the CCJFG August Newsletter.

 We welcome all funders involved in supporting criminal justice reform in California (as staff from foundations, individual donors, donor-advised funds, etc.) to sign up for the CCJFG mailing list.
-You'll stay updated on our events, recieve our quarterly Envision Newsletter, learn more about criminal justice issues, see what other funders are supporting, and connect with others in the field.

 For questions and more information to become a member, please contact: Adrienne Skye Roberts, CCJFG Coordinator at CaCriminalJusticeFunders@ncg.org.